hkvongit/resource-pool/README.md

-These are the resources I found in my computer science journey.Happy to share to share with you all.
+These are the resources I found in my computer science journey.
+Happy to share with you all.
 <br/>
 <em>"Liberate knowledge liberate love."</em>